irisnet/irishub/docs/features/basic-concepts/genesis-file.md

 ## Gentxs

 Gentxs contains the transaction set of creating validators in genesis block.
-The Cosmos SDK provides robust tools for bootstrapping the identities that will start chain via the gen-tx process. gen-tx or a Genesis Transaction are cryptographically signed transactions that are executed during chain initialization that generate a starting set of validators.
+The IRIS SDK provides robust tools for bootstrapping the identities that will start chain via the gen-tx process. gen-tx or a Genesis Transaction are cryptographically signed transactions that are executed during chain initialization that generate a starting set of validators.
 The gen-txs are artifacts that prove that the holders of accounts consent in launching the network and that they putting capital at risk in the process.